evefancom/evefan/README.md

 Each destination has its own specific implementation for data insertion and error handling, ensuring optimal performance and reliability.

+Missing an integration?
+[Let us know](https://tally.so/r/mDev0q) to prioritize it.

 ## Getting Started with Development

 To start developing with the Evefan Worker, follow these steps: